-NYC Transit made the decision to let everyone leave the city for free; this decision made the evacuation process quicker and built tremendous goodwill with the public.
+NYC Transit made the decision to let everyone leave the city for free; this decision made the

-In the Afteri math
+In the Aftermath

-Communicate with the Public Use your website to communicate your service plans and availability with the public on a real-time basis. • NYC Transit has been getting 10 million hits a day, compared to a usual 200,000 hits, and updates its site every 2 hours even if no substantive changes to service have been made. ☐ Work with local television and radio stations to get information about closings and alternative routes to the public • Restore Public Confidence ☐ Increase law enforcement visibility; put a uniformed officer on every train, if possible, to rea ssure the public and deter potential threats ☐ Tell people - with brochures, ads, and announcement - how they can help enhance security
+• Communicate with the Public Use your website to communicate your service plans and availability with the public on a real-time basis. • NYC Transit has been getting 10 million hits a day, compared to a usual 200,000 hits, and updates its site every 2 hours even if no substantive changes to service have been made. \square Work with local television and radio stations to get information about closings and alternative routes to the public • Restore Public Confidence ☐ Increase law enforcement visibility; put a uniformed officer on every train, if possible, to reassure the public and deter potential threats ☐ Tell people - with brochures, ads, and announcement - how they can help enhance security